IlyaSemenov/node-data-cleaner/README.md

 #### Supported schema parameters

-These schema parameters are supported by `clean.any()` and by all other built-in cleaner creators.
+The following schema parameters are supported by `clean.any()` and by all other built-in cleaner creators.

-- `required` - set to `false` to allow undefined values
+- `required: false` - allow undefined values
-- `null` - set to `true` to allow null values
+- `null: true` - allow null values
 - `clean` - custom cleaner to run if the validation passes

 #### Using custom cleaner